-Source: Ministry of Health (2005) Table A2

-AGE AND SEX DIFFERENCES

-Smoking rates for females and males have been similar since the mid-1980s.
+Source: Ministry of Health (2006c) Tables B1, C2 Notes: (1) Data not standardised for age (2) 1986-2005: population aged 15+ years; 2006: population aged 15-64 years AGE AND SEX DIFFERENCES Smoking rates for females and males have been similar since the mid-1980s.
 Over the 1990s, both sexes became less likely to smoke.
-In 2004, 24 percent of males and 22 percent of females smoked.
-Females are slightly more likely than males to smoke at ages 15-34, but those aged 35 years and over are less likely to smoke than males.

-Smoking is most prevalent among people aged 25-34 years, followed by those aged 15-24 years and those aged 35-54 years.
-People aged 55 years and over are much less likely to smoke and have experienced the greatest decline in smoking prevalence over the past 20 years.
-Between 2002 and 2004, however, the biggest drop in smoking was among those aged 15-24 years.
-Smoking levels in this age group fell from 32 percent to 25 percent for young men, and from 33 percent to 29 percent for young women.

-ETHNIC DIFFERENCES

-Māori women have the highest smoking rates (48 percent), followed by Māori men (39 percent).
-Among Pacific peoples, smoking is more prevalent among men (32 percent) than among women (22 percent).

-Since 1990, smoking prevalence has declined by five percentage points for European and Other ethnic groups and by four and three percentage points for Māori and Pacific peoples respectively.

-Table H4.1 Age-standardised prevalence of cigarette smoking, by sex and ethnicity, 2004

-Percentage in each ethnic group who smoke cigarettes

-Māori Pacific European/Other Total

-39.5 32.0 22.6 25.2

-47.6 22.4 19.5 23.8

-44.0 26.9 21.0 24.5

-Māori 39.5 47.6 Māori Pacific 39.5 32.0 47.6 22.4 Māori Pacific European/Other 39.5 32.0 22.6 47.6 22.4 19.5

-Source: Ministry of Health (2005) Table 1

-Note: Rates are age-standardised using the WHO world population

-SOCIO-ECONOMIC DIFFERENCES

-Smoking is more prevalent among those with lower incomes, beneficiaries and those living in the most deprived areas.
-An analysis of 1996 Census data shows that the proportion of smokers in the most deprived (decile 10) areas is two to three times the proportion of smokers in the least deprived (decile 1) areas for all age groups, and for both sexes.
+In 2006, 25 percent of males and 23 percent of females smoked.
+Smoking is most prevalent among people aged 20-29 years, followed by those aged 15-19 years and those aged 30-39 years.
+People aged 50 years and over are much less likely to smoke than younger people and have experienced the greatest decline in smoking prevalence over the past 20 years.
+However, the biggest decrease in smoking between 2002 and 2006 occurred among those aged 15-24 years.
+ETHNIC DIFFERENCES Māori women have the highest smoking rate (50 percent in 2006), followed by Māori men (40 percent).
+Among Pacific peoples, smoking is more prevalent among men (41 percent) than among women (34 percent).
+Asian men (19 percent) and women (5 percent) have the lowest smoking rates and the biggest difference between the sexes.
+Since 1990, smoking prevalence has declined by five percentage points for the European/Other and Māori ethnic groups, while it has increased for Pacific peoples.
+Time series data for the Asian population alone is not available.27 Table H4.1 Age-standardised prevalence (%) of cigarette smoking, by sex and ethnicity, 2006 Percentage in each ethnic group who smoke cigarettes Māori Pacific Asian European/Other Total Male 40.0 41.3 18.6 21.3 24.6 Female 50.0 33.8 4.7 20.0 23.3 Total 45.2 37.4 12.3 20.6 24.0 Source: Ministry of Health (2006c) Table 1 Note: Rates are age-standardised using the WHO world population SOCIO-ECONOMIC DIFFERENCES Smoking is more prevalent among those with lower incomes, beneficiaries and those living in the most deprived areas.
+An analysis of 1996 Census data shows the proportion of smokers in the most deprived (decile 10) areas is two to three times the proportion of smokers in the least deprived (decile 1) areas for all age groups, and for both sexes.28 INTERNATIONAL COMPARISON

-INTERNATIONAL COMPARISON

-In a 2003 comparison of adult smoking, New Zealand had a rate of 25 percent, compared with an OECD median of 27 percent.
-New Zealand ranked 11th highest out of 28 OECD countries.
-Smoking prevalence was highest in Greece (35 percent in 2000).
-New Zealand's rate was slightly better than that of the United Kingdom (26 percent), but considerably worse than those of Australia (20 percent in 2001), the United States (18 percent) and Canada (17 percent).
-Compared to other developed countries, New Zealand's smoking levels are relatively low for males and relatively high for females.
-TOBACCO CONSUMPTION Tobacco consumption, measured from customs data or tobacco company returns, complements the smoking prevalence data above to provide a different perspective on tobacco use.
-In 2005, tobacco consumption was 1,033 cigarette equivalents per person aged 15 years and over, up from 999 in 2004.
+In a 2003 comparison of daily adult smoking, New Zealand had a rate of 22 percent, compared with an OECD median of 25 percent.29 New Zealand ranked eighth lowest out of 30 OECD countries.
+Smoking prevalence was highest in Greece (39 percent in 2004) and lowest in Canada (15 percent).
+New Zealand's rate was lower than that of the United Kingdom (25 percent), but considerably higher than those of Australia (18 percent) and the United States (17 percent).
+Compared to other developed countries, New Zealand's smoking levels are relatively low for males and relatively high for females.30 TOBACCO CONSUMPTION Tobacco consumption, measured from customs data or tobacco company returns, complements the smoking prevalence data above and provides a different perspective on tobacco use.
+In 2006, tobacco consumption was 1,016 cigarette equivalents per person aged 15 years and over, down slightly from 1,033 in 2005.
 Since 1990, tobacco consumption has decreased from 1,971 cigarette equivalents per person, or by 48 percent.
 Over this period, the drop in tobacco consumption has been more rapid than the drop in smoking prevalence.
-Figure H4.2 Tobacco consumption, cigarette equivalents per person aged 15 years and over, 1990-2005
+Figure H4.2 Tobacco consumption, cigarette equivalents per person aged 15 years and over, 1990-2006

-Source: Ministry of Health

-Obesity

-DEFINITION

-The proportion of the population aged 15 years and over who are obese.
+Sources: Ministry of Health (2006c) Table D1; Statistics New Zealand (2007a) Obesity DEFINITION The proportion of the population aged 15 years and over who are obese.